MizaGBF/Rosetta-Public/readme.md

 To use them in the code, you must call the `emote` component `get` method with the emoji name, without its extension.
 For example, for `fire.png`, call `self.bot.emote.get('fire')`.
 If you decide to add more emojis for custom commands, make sure they don't have special characters or the upload might fail.

-## Other config.json keys
-`games`: The list of game which will appear in the bot status.
-Feel free to modify it. **At least one game is required** in the list.

-`granblue`: The bot has been historically used by the **/gbfg/ Discord Server** and its crews are set here for certain commands (notably the `/gbfg` ones).
-You are free to remove or change the crews if you want, but don't remove it entirely.

 ## Debug Mode
 > [!IMPORTANT]